thomadan/CSVmorph/readme.md

 * The [Commons Math](http://commons.apache.org/proper/commons-math/index.html) Java library
 * Max and Java versions should be of the same bit architecture (e.g. both are 64-bit)

 The CSVmorph patch is meant to be run as a bpatcher in a parent patcher, and not by itself.
 This is done by typing *bpatcher CSVmorph.maxpat* in a new object creation box.
+The included example patch demonstrates how CSVmorph is used.

 ## Operating CSVmorph